 - Tap the version number to trigger an update check.

-The Play Store depends on several Android background services.
-If one was accidentally disabled, downloads fail silently.
-Resetting app preferences re-enables all disabled system apps without deleting any data.
+The Play Store leans on several Android background services.
+If one was accidentally disabled, downloads fail with no error.
+Resetting app preferences re-enables every disabled system app without deleting any data.

 - Go to Settings → Apps.